 Silence.
-Then the door slowly opened.
+Bethany opened the door.
 Helene stepped into the room and held her arms open.
 Bethany sunk into her mother’s body and began sobbing even louder.
 Helene just held her daughter and didn’t say anything.
-It had taken Helene awhile to learn to do that, because when she was upset, she wanted to talk everything out.
-That technique did not work with Bethany.
-Her daughter had to sob the emotion out first and then they could talk…carefully.

-Helene surveyed Bethany’s lair while her daughter sobbed.
-‘Filthy,’ she thought to herself.
+Bethany hadn’t wanted her mom in her room because she knew her mom would not be happy with the mess.
 There were books, comic books and clothes piled on top of the dresser; some of which had fallen off and others about to give up their precarious positions as well.
-Her nightstand was in the same state, bed unmade, empty diet coke bottles littered the floor.
-A floor which god knows when had last been introduced to a vacuum cleaner.
-Helene closed her eyes.
-That battle would have to be fought another day, now was not the time.
+Her nightstand was in the same state, bed unmade, empty Dr. Pepper bottles littered the floor.
+Her floor had not been vacuumed in weeks.
+But her mom, didn’t mention any of it.

 Bethany’s sobs were slowing so Helene took a chance and asked, “What happened?
 Why are you so upset?”

 “Chet Dickson…” Bethany began and started sobbing again.

 Bethany felt her mom tense up.

 “He called me retarded,” said Bethany, now just crying lightly.